Board Of Directors

 Ms. Simon is so very proud to say that, like her late father, Jack C. Simon, she has been an elected official with the North Monterey County Fire Protection District for the past 7 years and was re-elected on November 5th, 2013 for additional 4 year term.

-Director A. Silva
+Secretary A. Silva